Phil Anselmo: Pantera

 By 1986, Pantera had released three albums via Metal Magic Records, but did not garner much attention, because the band was not signed with a major record label at the time.
 Seeking a new frontman to continue down a heavier path, the band's original singer Terry Glaze, who was primarily a glam metal vocalist, left the band.
 In 1986, after several meetings, then-18-year old Anselmo was officially added to the Pantera lineup.
 Anselmo relocated to Texas to record Pantera's fourth album, Power Metal, which was released in 1988.

 Following the release of Power Metal, the band dropped its glam image and adopted a more casual look.
 In 1989, after being rejected "28 times by every major label on the face of the Earth", Pantera signed to Atco Records, and released their fifth album, Cowboys from Hell, in the following year, which paved the way towards the band's stardom and defined a new style of metal known as groove metal.
 As a tour unfolded to promote the band's latest album, there was documented portions of this tour on their first home video, Cowboys from Hell: The Videos, released in 1991.

-In 1992, Pantera released their sixth studio album, Vulgar Display of Power, which featured an even heavier sound than its predecessor.
-In 1994, they released Far Beyond Driven, which debuted at No. 1 in the United States.
+In February 1992, Pantera released their sixth studio album, Vulgar Display of Power, which featured an even heavier sound than its predecessor.
+The album eventually reached number 40 on the US Billboard 200 chart and sold more than two million copies worldwide.
+They later released Far Beyond Driven in March 1994, which debuted at number one in the US.